DURA - VanEck Durable High Dividend ETF

 - What is DURA?

 - DURA is the ticker symbol for VanEck Durable High Dividend ETF, an listed exchange-traded fund.
-VanEck Durable High Dividend ETF (DURA) seeks to replicate as closely as possible, before fees and expenses, the price and yield performance of the Morningstar US Dividend Valuation IndexSM (MSUSDVTU), which is intended to track the overall performance of high dividend yielding U. S. Listed on CBOE.
+The VanEck Durable High Dividend ETF (DURA) strives to replicate, before any charges are applied, the price appreciation and income yield of the Morningstar US Dividend Valuation IndexSM (MSUSDVTU).
+This benchmark is constructed to track the overall performance of American businesses that pay out significant dividends, exhibit solid financial health, and are considered attractively priced, all based on Morningstar's proprietary assessment.
+Listed on CBOE.
 DURA is the ETF ticker shown on this page; ETF traders use the fund for diversified exposure to its underlying basket, for sector and factor rotation, and for hedging or replication strategies via the listed options chain.

 - What does the DURA options snapshot look like today?